Phone: (902) 494-8378

 - MEC (Dalhousie)

 I am an interdisciplinary information technology scholar whose work draws from human-computer interaction, neuroscience, education, and data science.
 I am currently interested in how attention or other brain mechanisms impact the effectiveness of learning technologies.
 My goal is to improve and advance open education.
-I use a variety of research techniques from neuroscience (such as EEG and eye tracking) and information science (such as behavioural techniques and data mining) to answer these questions.
+I use a variety of research techniques borrowed from neuroscience (such as EEG and eye tracking) and information science (such as behavioural techniques and data mining) to answer research questions.

 Born and raised in Halifax, I was always interested in how information technology shapes who we are and makes it easier for people in distant communities stay connected.
-When I began my undergraduate studies, these questions took a philosophical perspective, which eventually led me to pursue a Bachelor of Arts in Philosophy and Economics from Dalhousie and a Master of Arts in Philosophy from Queen’s University.
+When I began my undergraduate studies, I took a philosophical perspective, which eventually led me to pursue a Bachelor of Arts in Philosophy and Economics from Dalhousie and a Master of Arts in Philosophy from Queen’s University.
 After taking some time off, I returned to Halifax where my interests became focused on how information technology is used.
 I enrolled in the Master of Electronic Commerce program and later the Interdisciplinary PhD.
-I am very excited to join Dal SIM and am believe that we are well positioned to break new ground in the information management discipline.
+I believe that Dal SIM is well positioned to break new ground in the information management discipline.

 Outside of work, I like to spend my time either outdoors or in the local community.
 I enjoy hiking and am looking forward to tackling some of Canada’s great trails over the coming years.
-I have also been long involved with the World Economic Forum through the Global Shapers community, working on projects designed to help immigrant entrepreneurs or members of disadvantaged communities bring their dreams to life.
+I have also been long involved with the World Economic Forum through the Global Shapers community, working on projects designed to engage and empower underrepresented groups in public dialogue.